Outgoing

 - Crediting on the basis of the application for preliminary examination is the quickest way.
 To do this, you can use the crediting form provided on the Examination Office website for the crediting of coursework and examinations completed as part of your studies abroad.

-- If there have been changes between the application for the preliminary examination and the application for credit transfer, the general credit transfer application form provided by the Examination Office should be used to apply for credit transfer.
+- If there have been changes between the application for a preliminary examination and the application for credit transfer, the general credit transfer application form provided by the Examination Office should be used to apply for credit transfer.

 For further questions please contact our staff!